ethereum/devp2p/caps/eth.md

 `[protocolVersion: P, networkId: P, td: P, bestHash: B_32, genesisHash: B_32, number: P]`

 Inform a peer of its current ethereum state.
-This message should be sent _after_ the initial handshake and _prior_ to any **ethereum** related messages.
+This message should be sent just after the connection is established and prior to any other eth protocol messages.

 * `protocolVersion`: the current protocol version, 63
 * `networkId`: Integer identifying the blockchain, see table below